airbytehq/airbyte/docs/connector-development/config-based/tutorial/5-incremental-reads.md

 The connector will now always read data for the start date, which is not exactly what we want.
 Instead, we would like to iterate over all the dates between the `start_date` and today and read data for each day.

-We can do this by adding a `DatetimeStreamSlicer` to the connector definition, and update the `path` to point to the stream_slice's `start_date`:
+We can do this by adding a `DatetimeStreamSlicer` to the connector manifest, and update the `path` to point to the stream_slice's `start_date`:

 More details on the stream slicers can be found [here](../understanding-the-yaml-file/stream-slicers.md).

-Let's first define a stream slicer at the top level of the connector definition:
+Let's first define a stream slicer at the top level of the connector manifest:

 ```yaml
 definitions: